-There are endless amazing North Raleigh restaurants and I’m excited to share my favorites that excel in flavor, atmosphere, and service.
+There are endless excellent North Raleigh restaurants, and I’m excited to share my favorites that excel in flavor, atmosphere, and service.

 Take a trip to Lafayette Village

 Lafayette Village is a European-themed shopping center home to a few of my favorite North Raleigh restaurants.
 I wrote a guide with everything you need to know, including tasty bites.

 Hint: the best sandwiches in Raleigh are at Southern Craft!

 If you’re not feeling a sandwich, find some of my favorite noodle dishes at Zanyu, opt for a refreshing smoothie from Juicekeys, or check out one of the other local restaurants lining the Parisian walkways.